junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 However, one kind of sore throat, called **strep throat**, should be treated with penicillin.
 It is most common in children and young adults.
 It usually begins suddenly with severe sore throat and high fever, often without signs of a cold or cough.
 The back of the mouth and tonsils become very red, and the lymph nodes under the jaw or in the neck may become swollen and tender.

-Give penicillin (p.
-350) for 10 days.
+Give penicillin ([page 350](#page-350)) for 10 days.
 If penicillin is given early and continued for 10 days, there is less danger of getting rheumatic fever.
 A child with strep throat should eat and sleep far apart from others, to prevent their getting it also.

 ## Rheumatic Fever